Having trust issues is common, even in healthy relationships. The thing is, though, not a lot of people are willing to admit that they have them.

 My guess is it’s been a while.
 I understand, though.
 Your trust issues have to stem from somewhere.
 Whoever caused you to be this untrusting must’ve done a real number on you.

 This has caused you never to let anyone close enough to break through your walls.
+This is the reason why you have commitment issues.
 But did you know that this isn’t healthy for your mental health?

 You can’t keep going through life not sharing anything with anyone.
 One day, you’ll realize the severe consequence of this unhealthy lifestyle.